Estimating the spectral radius of Bell-type operator via finite dimensional approximation of orthogonal projections: Introduction

 Thus we can reduce the problem of estimating $\rho([A,B])$ to the case where $P$ and $Q$ admit a one-shifted form.

 Third, when $P$ and $Q$ admit a one-shifted form, we derive the inequalities as stated in Theorem~\ref{theorem:commutorspectrum_general}.
-This theorem estimates the spectral radius of $[A,B]$ from above and below using the eigenvalues of symmetric tridiagonal matrices approximating $A + B$, based on the explicit formula given in Theorem~\ref{theorem:oneshifterform}.
+This theorem estimates the spectral radius of $[A,B]$ from above and below using the eigenvalues of symmetric tridiagonal matrices approximating $A + B$, based on Theorem~\ref{theorem:oneshifterform}.
 Theorem~\ref{theorem:commutorspectrum_general} is an extension of equation (\ref{eq:commutorspectrum_finitedimension}) to infinite dimensional Hilbert spaces.

 \begin{Theorem} Assume that $P$ and $Q$ admit the approximation as in {\rm{Theorem~\ref{theorem:oneshifterform}}}.
 Then we have